La Caja Blanca

 In 2006, she received her MFA from the School of Visual Arts in New York City.

-- view images of artworks
+> view selection of artworks (image gallery)

 JeongMee Yoon